brillout/wildcard-api/docs/readme.template.md

-For example, Facebook has a GraphQL API which is very fitting as it allows any third party to access Facebook's data in all kinds of ways.
+For example, Facebook has a GraphQL API which is very fitting as it allows any third party to access Facebook's social graph in all kinds of ways.

 Many large companies, such as Google and Netflix, are starting to replace REST/GraphQL with RPC